Links in a Chain

 Meetings are the first Thursday of the month from 6:30pm - 8:00pm in Capers 113.

-NCBI Team is open to faculty, staff, administrators, CGC and active military students.
+NCBI Team is open to faculty, staff, administrators, CGC, and active duty military students including MECEPS.

-The Training Team is open to NCBI Team members who have completed the three-day Train-the-Trainer workshop.
+The Training Team meetings are open to NCBI Team members who have completed the three-day Train-the-Trainer workshop.

 Training meetings are every Tuesday from 2-3:30pm in Capers 203 (except on NCBI Team meetings days)